sedostheatre/sedos.co.uk/input/shows/2024-autobahn.md

 *Autobahn* consists of seven short plays: *Funny; Bench Seat; All Apologies; Merge; Long Division; Road Trip* and *Autobahn.*

 *Autobahn* plays at the [Bridewell Theatre](https://www.sedos.co.uk/venues/bridewell) from 17-21 September 2024.

+This show contains strong language, and references to sexual assault and grooming.
+Recommended for ages 16 and above.

 This amateur production of *Autobahn: A Short-Play Cycle* is presented by arrangement with Concord Theatricals Ltd. on behalf of Samuel French Ltd. [www.concordtheatricals.co.uk](https://www.concordtheatricals.co.uk)